Ponometia erastrioides

 Ponometia erastrioides, the small bird-dropping moth or small bird lime moth, is a moth of the family Noctuidae.
 It is found in North America, where it has been recorded from the eastern United States and south-central Canada (Quebec, Ontario, Saskatchewan).
 The habitat consists of fields, waste places and riparian areas.

 The wingspan is 16–20 mm.
-The forewings are white with large diagonal blackish patch in the distal half.
-The hindwings are whitish, basally with greyish-brown shading distally.
 Adults are on wing from May to September.

 The larvae feed on Ambrosia species.
-They are tan to nearly black or sometimes pale green.
 Full-grown larvae reach a length of 25 mm.